-The Company has concluded that the license of the Renazorb IP is functional IP as it contains all the necessary information for Lee's to develop for commercialization in the Territory.
+The Company has concluded that the license of the Oxylanthanum Carbonate IP is functional IP as it contains all the necessary information for Lee's to develop for commercialization in the Territory.
 Unicycive's ongoing activities do not significantly affect the standalone functionality of the IP.
 In addition, the functionality of the IP is not expected to substantially change during the license period based on Unicycive's activities.
 The revenue should therefore be recognized at a point in time.
-This intellectual property was transferred to Lee's in July 2022, and the Company has recognized \$1.0 million in the accompanying statements of operations as licensing revenue for the year ended December 31, 2022.
+This intellectual property was transferred to Lee's in July 2022.

-On February 1, 2023, the Company entered into a license agreement with Lotus International Pte Ltd. ("Lotus").
-Under the terms of the agreement, Lotus will be responsible for development, registration filing and approval for Renazorb in the licensed territory of South Korea.
-In addition, Lotus will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Renazorb in the licensed territory.
-The Company has agreed to complete development of the drug product, at its own expense, as required for obtaining regulatory approval in the U.S. Both parties agreed to enter into a separate manufacturing and supply agreement whereby Unicycive will supply Lotus with Renazorb product.
+On February 1, 2023, the Company entered into a license agreement (the "Lotus Agreement") with Lotus International Pte Ltd. ("Lotus").
+Under the terms of the agreement, Lotus will be responsible for development, registration filing and approval for Oxylanthanum Carbonate in the licensed territory of South Korea.
+In addition, Lotus will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Oxylanthanum Carbonate in the licensed territory.
+The Company has agreed to complete development of the drug product, at its own expense, as required for obtaining regulatory approval in the U.S. Both parties agreed to enter into a separate manufacturing and supply agreement whereby Unicycive will supply Lotus with Oxylanthanum Carbonate product.
 The Company has received an upfront payment of \$0.7 million, may receive up to \$3.7 million in future milestone payments and will be eligible for tiered royalties upon achievement of specified commercial achievements.

-The Company has evaluated the Agreement in accordance with FASB Topics 808 - Collaborative Arrangements and 606 -Revenue for Contracts from Customers.
+The Company has evaluated the Lotus Agreement in accordance with ASC 808 and ASC 606.
 The Company first assessed whether the contractual arrangement is within the scope of ASC 808 which defines a collaborative arrangement as a contractual arrangement that involves a joint operating activity.
 Under ASC 606, the counterparty is considered a customer only if it is acquiring goods or services that are an output of the entity's "ordinary activities".
-The Agreement is consistent with the Company's current ongoing operations, which is an operating model adopted by many early-stage biotech companies.
+The Lotus Agreement is consistent with the Company's current ongoing operations, which is an operating model adopted by many early-stage biotech companies.
 The license portion of the contract as well as the future potential transactions under a manufacturing and supply agreement both represent a vendor-customer relationship.